ajdawson/windspharm/README.md

 Documentation
 -------------

-The package docstrings are the primary source of documentation at the current time.
+Documentation is available [online](http://ajdawson.github.com/windspharm).
+The package docstrings are also very complete and can be used as a source of reference when working interactively.

 Frequently asked questions